Dr. M. (Merieke) Stevens

-Merieke Stevens is an Associate Professor at the department of Technology & Operations Management, Rotterdam School of Management, Erasmus University.
+Merieke Stevens is an Associate Professor of Operations Management at the department of Technology & Operations Management, Rotterdam School of Management, Erasmus University.
 She obtained a PhD in Operations Management from the University of Cambridge, Judge Business School.

 Merieke's research focuses on buyer-supplier relationship dynamics.
-She is particularly interested in cooperation between organizations to enhance innovation; advantages and disadvantages of trust in the supply chain; and the role of IT systems in supply chain coordination.
+She is particularly interested in cooperation between organizations to enhance innovation; the role of digital tools in supply chain management; and advantages and disadvantages of trust in supply chains.

 Merieke lived in Japan for several years, where she did extensive on-site research in the automotive industry.
-She applies her experience in the automotive sector to other areas such as the medical device supply chain.
+She retains her automotive focus, but applies this experience to other topics such as the role of medical device suppliers in providing complex care.

 Merieke is a member of Queens’ College Cambridge, where Desiderius Erasmus studied between 1510 and 1515.